 Clark Hill lawyers regularly represent clients in all aspects of real estate leasing transactions.
 We serve developers, lenders, owner/investors, and management companies as landlords in leasing of space for retail, office, commercial and industrial purposes.
 We also provide services to tenants of such properties.

 Our clients include both public and private entities.
-We have assisted manufacturing clients in subdividing, redeveloping and leasing industrial properties in “brownfields.”
-Others have utilized our services in leasing of warehouse, light manufacturing and office spaces in industrial parks and free-standing properties across the country.
-Several large retail developers engage us to assist in leasing management, including enforcement of remedies, in addition to work directly related to property management ranging from labor relations questions to zoning compliance for redevelopment of interior spaces.
+We have assisted manufacturing clients in subdividing, redeveloping, and leasing industrial properties in “brownfields.”
+Others have utilized our services in the leasing of warehouses, light manufacturing, and office spaces in industrial parks and free-standing properties across the country.
+Several large retail developers engage us to assist in leasing management, including enforcement of remedies, in addition to work directly related to property management ranging from labor relations questions to zoning compliance for the redevelopment of interior spaces.
 We seek to educate our clients concerning legal requirements in property management to enable them to make smarter decisions independently, resulting in a more efficient and less costly dispute resolution process or sound preventive action.
 Our active real estate litigation support team works closely with the real estate transactional lawyers in serving the needs of our clients.

 We are well prepared to serve the interests of the parties to a leasing transaction from creation to termination.
-Beyond advocating the interests of each client, we have established good working relations with members of the brokerage community, and have presented seminars to clients and brokers on lease negotiation strategies and on environmental and energy matters.
+Beyond advocating the interests of each client, we have established good working relations with members of the brokerage community, and have presented seminars to clients and brokers on lease negotiation strategies and environmental and energy matters.

 Negotiated operating agreements for real estate and renewable energy projects with respect to the formation of limited liabiltiy companies.